 Look for movement in your retaining walls.
 Bowing (vertical bulges), sweeping (horizontal bulges), and cracking in retaining walls can be caused by water pressure (or hydrostatic pressure).
 Bulging can also be a result of inadequate strength to resist the load of the earth behind the wall.
 Bowing and sweeping failures may be correctable if found early enough and if the cause is poor drainage.

 There are other types of failures of retaining walls.
 Failure by over-turning (leaning from the top) or sliding may be caused by inadequate wall strength.
 In addition, water behind a wall can create unstable earth, especially in clay soils, and contribute to sliding.
 Retaining walls also fail due to settlement and heaving.
 Settlement occurs whenever filled earth below the wall compacts soon after the wall is built, or when wet earth caused by poor drainage dries out and soil consolidates.
 In cold climates, poor drainage contributes to failure by creating heaving from frozen ground.
 Both overturning and sliding earth may be stabilized and sometimes corrected if the amount of movement is not extreme.
 Settling may be corrected on small, low walls of concrete or masonry, and heaving may be controlled by proper drainage.
 Significant failure of any kind usually requires rebuilding or replacing all or part of a wall.
-Consult a qualified professional when major repairs or corrections are needed.
+Consult a qualified professional when major repairs or corrections are needed

-Schedule Inspections Online at:
+Schedule Your Inspections Online at: